prw708/flashcards/README.md

 # Chat
-A chat application made using Java Spring and React
+A chat application made using Java Spring and React.